 IDLab-MEDIA

-We are happy that our paper titled “Perceptual Hashing Using Multimodal AI Models” was accepted at the IEEE CTSoc Conference on Gaming, Entertainment, and Media (GEM) 2024.
+We are happy that our paper titled Perceptual Hashing Using Pretrained Vision Transformers was accepted at the IEEE CTSoc Conference on Gaming, Entertainment, and Media (GEM) 2024.
 This work was done in collaboration with the National Institute of Criminalistics and Criminology.
+We are also proud that this paper won a Best Paper Award!

 The rapid evolution of digital image circulation has necessitated robust techniques for image identification and comparison, particularly for sensitive applications such as detecting Child Sexual Abuse Material (CSAM) and preventing the spread of harmful content online.